merovex-archival/merovex.github.io/_posts/2013-12-31-a-gutsy-year.markdown

   license: under CC-License
   caption: 10,000 ways that did not work.
 layout: post
-title: "A Gutsy Year for 2014"
+title: A Gutsy Year for 2014
 created_at: 2013-12-31 20:40
 modified_at: 2013-12-31 20:40
 published_at: 2013-12-31 20:40